Nekosia-API/documentation/tos.md

 [//]: # (Title: Terms of Service - Nekosia API Docs)
-[//]: # (Description: Explore the detailed Terms of Service for Nekosia API and Booru.
+[//]: # (Desc: Explore the detailed Terms of Service for Nekosia API and Booru.
 Learn about usage rules, attribution requirements, copyright policies, commercial use guidelines, and more.)
 [//]: # (Tags: nekosia, api terms of service, nekosia api, booru guidelines, copyright, attribution, dmca, commercial use, anime api, legal compliance)
 [//]: # (Canonical: tos)
 [//]: # (Creation date: 2024-08-18)